 When to Replace Your HVAC Air Filter

-You should also make sure to check the condition of the filter every week or two and replace it whenever it starts looking too dirty.
+You should also make sure to check the condition of the filter every week or two.
+When it starts looking super dirty, it’s time to replace it.
 A bit of dirt and dust on the filter usually isn’t an issue.
-However, if there is a thick layer of dust, lint and hair covering the surface of the filter, then it is definitely time to replace it.
+However, a thick layer of dust, lint, and hair means that it’s probably time.

 Disposable vs. Washable Air Filters

-The majority of HVAC air filters are disposable and are simply thrown away whenever a new filter is needed.
+You probably use a disposable filter that you throw out when it’s too dirty.
 However, you can also opt to buy a washable filter instead.
 Generally speaking, washable filters tend to be quite a bit cheaper in the long run and also much more environmentally friendly.
-While they do tend to cost quite a bit more up front, washable filters usually last for at least 10 years and will definitely save you money compared to buying a new filter every few months.

 All that being said, the majority of people still opt for disposable filters.
 The main reason is simply for convenience.
-If you always have a spare filter at the house, it will only take you a few minutes whenever you need to change it.
-If you use a washable filter, you’ll need to spend at least 10 to 15 minutes to fully wash and rinse it.
+We recommend always having a spare filter lying around for when you need it.
+That way if you notice a dirty filter, it won’t be a huge hassle.

 What Happens if You Don’t Replace Your Air Filter?

-Failing to replace your air filter regularly can lead to a whole host of issues that can drastically shorten the life span of your furnace, air conditioner and HVAC blower fan.
-If the filter is covered in dust and debris, it clogs so that very little air can flow through it.
-This puts a huge amount of strain on the blower motor since it has to work much harder to draw air through the filter and into the rest of the HVAC system.
+Failing to replace your air filter regularly can lead to a whole host of issues.
+These issues can drastically shorten the life span of your furnace, air conditioner, and HVAC blower fan.
+A dirty filter will clog, making it hard to pull air through it.

 A clogged air filter can also cause your air conditioning to not work properly.
-If you attempt to run your air conditioning with a clogged filter, it will often lead to the evaporator coil inside your air handler developing ice and eventually freezing solid.
-When this happens, your AC won’t produce any cold air until you shut it off and wait for the coil to fully thaw.
+Running a clogged filter will often lead to the evaporator coil inside your air handler developing ice and eventually freezing solid.
+You’ll need to shut off the AC and wait for it to thaw before it will work properly again.

 When the filter is clogged, it prevents the blower from drawing enough hot air into the air handler.
 If there isn’t sufficient hot air flowing into the system and over the evaporator coil, the refrigerant inside the coil will remain much colder.
 As a result, the moisture that naturally condenses on the coil will quickly freeze instead of dripping down into the drain pan, and the coil will eventually freeze up.